 Historically, franchise brands have been allowed to immediately recognize the initial franchise fees earned from incoming franchisees, which average $36,000, when all material services or conditions relating to the sale have been substantially performed or satisfied.
 For small business, “emerging brands,” the recognition of this income is critical to the financial stability of entrepreneurs who are beginning to grow their business.

-Tax reform improves the business environment for franchisors, franchisees, and prospective investors.
-IFA frequently engages with Congress and Department of Treasury officials in addressing tax concerns facing franchise businesses.
+IFA supports tax law changes that improve the opportunities for improves for franchisors, franchisees, and prospective investors to succeed.
+IFA is regularly engaged with Congress and Department of Treasury officials in addressing tax priorities facing franchise businesses.
 Most recently, IFA secured $8 billion in federal tax savings for franchise businesses each year as part of the Tax Cuts and Jobs Act.